rdlauer/articles/nativescript/securing-app/part1.md

 ### Android Private Distribution

 Google is far less restrictive when it comes to deploying apps outside of Google Play.
 You can set up your own private app marketplace (or even create your own *app* that acts as an app store) without ruffling feathers like you would at Apple.
-Google even allows you to distribute apps via email or a website.
+Google even allows you to distribute apps via email, your own website, or even a [managed Google Play store](https://developer.android.com/distribute/google-play/work).

 > **NOTE:** If you don't use Google Play, you can't use the in-app billing and licensing services.